 Luke’s Samoan heritage is the backdrop for the entire third act, and Dwayne’s fellow WWE superstar Roman Reigns has a small role as one of his onscreen family members.
 Expect that connection to come up again, likewise for Deckard’s sister, Hattie Shaw (Vanessa Kirby).
 They save the world, because of course they do, and at the end it’s hinted this isn’t the last we’ve seen of Eteon, the organisation that Brixton worked for.

 In the latest chapter, Cipher is back, and Dom and the crew have to go to space to stop her evil plans.
 Thankfully, Han pops back in to lend a hand, and Cardi B shows up for good measure.
 John Cena gets in on the fun as well, and though Cipher ultimately escapes, we’re all revved up for the next two mainline movies.

 Put it in first gear: Here are the best animated films

 That’s the Fast and Furious saga as it stands right now.
-We’ll have to wait for F9 to see exactly where Hobbs and Shaw fits in the grand scheme of things post-Fate.
 With Fast and Furious 10, a Hobbs and Shaw sequel, and another, unnamed female-led spinoff on the way, life a quarter mile at a time is turning out to be pretty long.